 - For students under age 18: certification indicating that you are the child of an individual lawfully admitted to Canada for permanent or temporary residency (including a copy of your parent’s documentation).

 * Note: A Driver’s License is not considered proof of citizenship.
 And VVS does not accept study permits.

 If you are unable to upload your citizenship documentation to your registration application, please email it to firstname.lastname@example.org or bring it to a Vista Virtual School campus.

 Students do not pay upfront when they submit their registration.
 Once a registration is processed, the student will be emailed instructions for making a payment for any applicable fees owing.
 Full payment is then due within 48 hours and can be paid by credit card online through SIS, or by cash or debit in person at any Vista Virtual School Campus.

-If you require financial assistance, you may wish to look into the Skills Investment Bursary.
+If you are an adult student who requires financial assistance, you may wish to look into the Skills Investment Bursary.